 The current 3rd through 8th grade program will remain unchanged and already meets the expectations of the law under the new legislation.
 All second grade students and nominated 3rd through 7th grade students were tested this winter.
 This will continue to be our practice in future years.

-What will change for current Kindergarten and first grade students?
+What will change for current Kindergarten students?

 What will change for high school students?